Team-A-SOFT2020/Accomodation-dot-com/README.md

 **Main Succes Scenario:**

-1. Guest fills in booking id
+1. Guest fills in passport number

+2. System shows existing bookings

+3. Guest selects a booking

-2. System shows booking details
+4. System shows booking details

+**Extensions:**

+**2a:** There are no bookings connected to the given passport number
+  1. System displays “No bookings error”
+  2. Guest returns to MSS 1

-**Postcondition (Success guaranties)** Bookings made my guest is displayed.
+**Postcondition (Success guaranties)** Bookingdetails are displayed